edwinmccracken/etl_project/README.md

 ## Visualizations
 * Use Matplotlib to create lines charts with multiple lines
   * Compare driving directions requests in US and Italy
-  * Compare driving directions requests in US and Italy
+  * Compare transit directions requests in US and Italy
-  * Compare driving directions requests in US and Italy
+  * Compare walking directions requests in US and Italy
   * Compare death cases in US and Italy
   * Compare confirmed cases in US and Italy
   * Compare cured cases in US and Italy